 Snoring and obstructive sleep apnea (OSA) are two of the most common sleep disorders affecting approximately half of the adult population today.
-In addition to keeping a patient from getting a good night’s sleep, snoring and/or sleep apnea can also present a serious health risk and have been associated with cardiovascular and systemic disease.
+In addition to keeping you from getting a good night’s sleep, snoring and/or sleep apnea can also present a serious health risk.
+It has been associated with cardiovascular disease, systemic disease, and more.

 Symptoms of Sleep Apnea